KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/egg-inc/2024-12-22-egg-inc-iphone-mirroring.md

 Next I will save the green button template.
 It's very small ➡️   ![button-template](/static/img/egg-inc/button-template.png)

+📍 Here you can get your own template by using a pixel art editor.

+---

 After we have the template, we can use it.
 {% highlight python %}
 script_dir = os.path.dirname(os.path.abspath(__file__))